Bluetongue

 - Hyperaemia of the oral and nasal mucous membranes

-- lip oedema
+- Lip oedema

-- abortions
+- Abortions

-- Changes in the skeletal musculature
+- Changes in the skeletal muscles

 - Organs